 A baseball talent of almost mythical power and grace, whose MVP season propelled the Texas Rangers to new heights amid a public battle with addiction.

-Josh Hamilton's story is one of the most dramatic arcs in modern sports, a tale of sublime talent nearly derailed by personal demons.
-The first overall pick in 1999, his early career vanished into a haze of drug and alcohol addiction before a stunning, faith-fueled comeback with the Cincinnati Reds.
-Traded to Texas, he exploded into a superstar, a left-handed hitter with effortless power and a throwback, all-field approach.
-His 2010 American League MVP season was a masterpiece, leading the Rangers to their first World Series.
-The image of him tossing a ball to a fan after a dazzling catch became iconic.
-But his struggles remained a public part of his narrative, leading to relapses and suspensions.
-His career, though shortened, left an indelible mark for its breathtaking peaks and profound humanity.
+Josh Hamilton won the American League MVP award in 2010, leading the Texas Rangers to their first World Series.
+The first overall pick in 1999, his early career vanished into a haze of drug and alcohol addiction before a faith-fueled comeback with the Cincinnati Reds.
+Traded to Texas, he became a left-handed hitter with effortless power and an all-field approach.
+His image tossing a ball to a fan after a dazzling catch became a defining moment.
+His struggles remained public, leading to relapses and suspensions.
+His career, though shortened, included breathtaking peaks and profound humanity.

 1981–1996